Cathy Coughlin STEM Scholars

 When Cathy M. Coughlin, a Northwestern University graduate and member of the Board of Trustees, passed away in 2015, she left a legacy of success grounded in hard work, talent development and passion for learning.
 Her life and big dreams for bright young women inspired her friends and family members to approach Center for Talent Development about a scholarship program in Cathy's memory.

 The Coughlin STEM Scholars was launched in 2015 with its first cohort of five students.
 Each year five to ten new scholars are selected, based on availability of funds.
-Scholars are young women in grade 6 from the Chicagoland area with a strong interest and ability in STEM areas.
+Scholars are young people in grade 6 from the Chicagoland area with a strong interest and ability in STEM areas.
 They participate in the program through grade eight and are provided enrichment and accelerated summer and academic year programming focused on STEM subjects.

 What are the benefits do students identify?
 What would scholars tell a friend about the program?